leonelBianchi/walterbot/README.md

 ### Use

-Follow @walterhelpyou on twitter or mention @walterhelpyou on twitter asking him for a phrase.
-You must include the words "walter" or "white" on your tweet. \
+Follow @walterhelpyou on twitter.
+This bot account will tweet a random phrase said by Walter White every 6 hours. \
 The responses are given randomly

 ### Libraries